Robert Allen, Ph.D.

-Penelope Carr facilitates program admissions and provides administrative and management support for the entire department.
-She responds to inquiries from prospective students, distributes program literature, receives application materials, manages departmental messages, directs correspondence, and maintains the application database.
-Before joining the department, she was Resident Program Coordinator for the Department of Surgery at the University of Oklahoma College of Medicine, Tulsa.
+Before joining the department, Penelope was Resident Program Coordinator for the Department of Surgery at the University of Oklahoma College of Medicine, Tulsa.
 She has also served as Director of Admissions at the Oregon College of Art and Craft, and for both the College of Optometry and the Graduate and Professional Programs at Pacific University.
 Ms. Carr holds a B.S. degree from the University of Oregon.

 Coordinator, Human Identity Testing Laboratory